 VINTAGE AMERICANA

 Designers appear determined to make America great again in their own way.
 Inspired by the Tommy Hilfiger archive, the Spring 2018 Hilfiger Edition collection celebrates Tommy’s passion for all-American originals in iconic shapes, bold sports colors, regimental stripes and heritage graphics.
-At La Martina, part of the women’s collection is rendered in white and blue – inevitably referring to the American flag – with a strong presence of denim and indigo styles and the ‘stars’ theme is prominent in printsembroideries over shirting fabrics. he floral print represents Americatwo most symbolic flowers the white rose and the marigold.
+At La Martina, part of the women’s collection is rendered in white and blue – inevitably referring to the American flag – with a strong presence of denim and indigo styles, and the ‘stars’ theme is prominent in prints and embroideries over shirting fabrics.
+The floral print represents America’s two most symbolic flowers: the white rose and the marigold.

 FRUIT DIET

-If Berlin and London’s trade shows are anything to go by, pineapple is the fruit of S/S 18at least when it comes to prints and embroidery: it seemed to be present in every other collection.
+If Berlin and London’s trade shows are anything to go by, pineapple is the fruit of S/S 18 – at least when it comes to prints and embroidery: it seemed to be present in every other collection.
 But tongue-in-cheek takes on other fruits were in abundance too: bananas and lemons, for instance, feature prominently.
 Danish label Ganni even opened a pop-up fruit shop during Copenhagen Fashion Week, where garments were interspersed with bags of oranges and crates of lemons.
-The tropical fruit print trend sits well with vibrant tones of yellow dominating the S/S 18 collections.
+The tropical fruit print trend sits well with vibrant tones of yellow, dominating the S/S 18 collections.

 SINGULARITY

 “We want to eliminate the stress of choosing so we aim to create one-piece, one-size items” – this is an approach adopted by a number of younger labels, including This Is Fred and Jeneral Eve.
 Overalls, jumpsuits and playsuits are present in many collections, including emerging and established brands alike.
 The most successful ones are somewhat contradictory, contrasting utility and femininity, such as Cedric Charlier’s military overall in baby pink.
-Perhaps even more intriguingly, jumpsuits for men are becoming more prominent, too – for example, at Hugo Costa.
+Perhaps even more intriguingly, jumpsuits for men are becoming more prominent too – for example, at Hugo Costa.

 METALLIC GLAMOUR